kkc1984/Scripts/README.md

 network, num of cpu / memory etc. theres a decom script, and QA scripts.

-driveswap script was used for migrations of current iscsi attached volumes to vmdks. adds 3 new volumes stops sql migrates the data, and removes the current volumes and relables the new volumes with old drive letters
+driveswap script was used for migrations of current iscsi attached volumes to vmdks. adds 3 new volumes stops sql migrates the data, and removes the current volumes and relabels the new volumes with old drive letters

 python folder has some of apps I wrote for data extraction and oob idrac setups,